JinyuWang123/TDA/Simulation Study/Table J.1/README.md

 ### # The parameter determining the distribution P^{(epsilon)}
 ### epsilon=0

-If you want to run a single RMD file to generate Table J.1, please run [overall_tableJ.Rmd ](https://github.com/JinyuWang123/TDA/blob/397f79407c7a5d758814f393d28a79c98e1653be/Simulation%20Study/Table%20J.1/overall_tableJ.Rmd)
+If you want to run a single RMD file to generate Table J.1, please run [overall_tableJ.1.Rmd ](https://github.com/JinyuWang123/TDA/blob/397f79407c7a5d758814f393d28a79c98e1653be/Simulation%20Study/Table%20J.1/overall_tableJ.Rmd)